raysect/source/docs/source/index.rst

 Welcome to Raysect, an OOP ray-tracing framework in python.
 Raysect has been built with scientific ray-tracing in mind.
 Some of its features include:

-* Fully spectral.
-Supports scientific ray-tracing of spectra from sources such plasma.
+* Fully spectral, high precision.
+Supports scientific ray-tracing of spectra from physical light sources such as plasmas.

-* Core loops written in cython for speed.
+* All core loops are written in cython for speed.

-* Easily extensible, written for user customisation of materials and emissive sources.
+* Easily extensible, written with user customisation of materials and emissive sources in mind.
 * Different observer types supported such as Pinhole cameras and optical fibres.

 Raysect Guide